-Being transparent about sustainability performance is important to our stakeholders, and for our purpose: to build trust in society and solve important problems.
+Being transparent about our performance is a key principle that underpins our sustainability strategy, and supports our purpose: to build trust in society and solve important problems.
 We approach our reporting using the same best practice standards that we recommend to our clients, and all of our data has been independently assured.

-We've continued to be recognised in 2016 in a number of benchmarks and standards relating to responsible business, equal opportunities, environmental performance, community engagement and supply chain management.
+We've continued to be recognised in 2017 in a number of benchmarks and standards relating to responsible business, equal opportunities, community engagement, environmental performance, and supply chain management.